 The mission of the New York State Police is to make the roads safe for all users, to reduce injuries, property damage, and loss of life caused by motor vehicle crashes, through vehicle and traffic enforcement and education.
-The New York State Police has 98 Commercial Vehicle Enforcement Troopers and 86 Traffic Incident Management Troopers dedicated to enforcing federal and state regulations, relating to traffic safety.
+The New York State Police has 77 Commercial Vehicle Enforcement Troopers and 69 Traffic Incident Management Troopers dedicated to enforcing federal and state regulations, relating to traffic safety.
 On a daily basis, these Members use targeted enforcement techniques, to concentrate on unsafe driving behaviors such as: speeding, improper passing, improper lane changing, following too closely, failure to yield the right-of-way, and impaired driving, of commercial motor vehicles or other vehicles, in the vicinity of large trucks.
+These enforcement techniques align with the National Roadway Safety Strategy (NRSS) by encouraging Safer People and Safer Speeds.
+As cited in the NRSS, a majority of serious and fatal crashes include at least one human behavioral issue, such as excessive speeding or not wearing a seatbelt.
+New York takes action to address this by focusing high visibility traffic enforcement against these behaviors on high crash corridors.

 NYSDOT and the State Police routinely conduct joint details that combine traffic enforcement with inspections.
-Based on crash statistics and/or known problem areas, enforcement will be conducted on major roadways such as, but not limited to,
+Based on crash statistics and/or known problem areas, enforcement will be conducted on major roadways such as, but not limited to, I-87, I-90, I-81, I-86/Route 17, I-88, I-390 and I-495.
 The goal is to conduct 15% of the traffic enforcement during off-peak hours and the remaining 85% during normal peak hours, when the highest number of large truck collisions occur.

 In addition to individual enforcement efforts and joint details with NYSDOT, the New York State Police will assign Troopers to traffic enforcement during the Distracted and Aggressive Driving Enforcement and the Hours-of-Service and Driver Qualification details, which was noted earlier in this safety plan.
-The intent of these details, is to reduce crash rates by focusing on unsafe driving behaviors, which is one of the leading causes of large truck crashes.
+The intent of these details is to reduce crash rates by focusing on unsafe driving behaviors, which is one of the leading causes of large truck crashes.